-Sonia O’Sullivan, Robbie Henshaw, Elaine Crowley, Anna Geary, James Patrice and Shane Byrne join breast cancer survivors to launch this year’s Great Pink Run with Avonmore Slimline Milk
+Sonia O’Sullivan, Robbie Henshaw, Elaine Crowley, Anna Geary, James Patrice and Shane Byrne join breast cancer survivors to launch this year’s Great Pink Run with Avonmore Slimline Milk.

-It is expected that over 8,000 people will take part in the 8th year of the event by running, jogging or walking the 10K challenge or the 5K fun run to support Breast Cancer Ireland’s research and awareness efforts around the country.
+It is expected that over 8,000 people will take part in the eighth year of the event by running, jogging or walking the 10K challenge or the 5K fun run to support Breast Cancer Ireland’s research and awareness efforts around the country.

-Commenting on the success of the Great Pink Run, CEO of Breast Cancer Ireland, Aisling Hurley says, “We are delighted with the success of the Great Pink Run which has gone from strength to strength, raising almost 1 million euro to fund our research and awareness programmes around the country.
-We are particularly calling out to the men this year to take part and lend their support and in doing so help change the landscape of breast cancer diagnosis and treatment in Ireland”
+Commenting on the success of the Great Pink Run, Breast Cancer Ireland CEO Aisling Hurley says, “We are delighted with the success of the Great Pink Run, which has gone from strength to strength, raising almost €1m to fund our research and awareness programmes around the country.
+We are particularly calling out to the men this year to take part and lend their support, and in doing so help change the landscape of breast cancer diagnosis and treatment in Ireland.”

 Registrations are now open at www.greatpinkrun.ie